mvaliadis/Spindle_dynamics_toolbox/README.md

 ## Initial Clone

 To clone the Spindle_dynamics_toolbox.git repository to your own computer or remote work station, start by creating a directory for it.
-Then, run the cloning command from within that directory in your terminal.
+Then, within that directory in your terminal, run the clone command.

  ##### create an empty folder:
 	mkdir Spindle_dynamics_toolbox